Backup and Restore a GigaFlow Configuration

 Create a GigaFlow configuration backup for use on a new server on Linux

 All the settings made to Gigaflow are stored in the Postgresql database.
-Thus, it is necessary to use the Postgres pg_dump
+Thus, it is necessary to use the Postgres pg_dump command to perform the backup.

 Find the binaries for Linux